lourdessico/Low-Illumination-Image-Enhancement/README.md

  10.1186/s13640-018-0251-4_

 ## Authors
-This project was made by Oriol Josa and Lourdes Simón.
+This project was made by Lourdes Simón and Oriol Josa.

 ## Brief summary